elvisfernandes/vidyomonit/README.md

 CERN Vidyo Monitoring and Dashboards

 This software provides a set of charts and monitoring graphs to use against a deployed Vidyo videoconferencing infrastructure.
-This software is currently in production at:
+The software is currently in production at:

 http://avc-dashboard.web.cern.ch/Vidyo